4 min read

 I wondered if these military men had ever contemplated such things in the silent moments patrolling this remote outpost or if their loyalty to the war machine had extinguished any lateral thinking faculties long ago.

-I followed in silence, mind racing as I watched the butt of another soldier's rifle sway menacingly with each stride.
+I followed silently, mind racing as I watched the butt of another soldier's rifle sway menacingly with each stride.
 We stopped at the last container, where a small window exposed a drab holding room bereft of furniture but for a small desk, a fridge, and a worn, dog-eared calendar where a Baltic woman with fake breasts and caked in blue eye shadow glared down at me feverishly.

 The door opened, and a large, weary figure in a dark blue uniform slumped into the chair by the window, his receding grey hair glimmering like quicksilver under the harsh light.